Fantom-foundation/consensus-rough-notes/Consensus.md

 The problem is described in this [video](https://www.youtube.com/watch?v=pzIl3vmEytY)

 *Delegated Proof-of-Stake* Is different from PoS as token holders vote to elect delegates to do validation of the blocks.
 The validators are shuffled periodically and given an order to deliver theirs blocks in.
 The number of validators is kept between 20 and 100.
-The main disadvantage of DPoS is its partially centralized architecture.
+The main disadvantage of DPoS is its partially centralised architecture.

 Known Implementations: [Steemit](https://steemit.com/@zanewithspoon); [EOS](https://eos.io/); [BitShares](https://bitshares.org/).